JacobPoteet/LoveConnect/USAGE.md

 │   ├── main.lua              main.lau with example "game" - you can delete this
 │   ├── main.template.lua     main.lua template - rename to main.lua
-│   ├── product.env           Settings shared between the game and GitHub Actions │   ├── eyes                  Example "game" - you can delete this │   ├── lib                   Libraries
+│   ├── product.env           Settings shared between the game and GitHub Actions │   ├── lib                   Libraries
 │   └── runtime               Native libraries for HTTPS support ├── resources                 Resources use when building the game.
 Icons, shared libraries, etc.